What does a Special Needs Care Worker do?

 How to become a Special Needs Care Worker?

 Becoming a Special Needs Care Worker involves several steps.
 This career path requires dedication and a genuine interest in helping individuals with special needs.
-The journey starts with gaining the right education and training.
-This ensures that the worker can provide the best care possible.
+The journey starts with gaining the necessary skills and qualifications.
+It then progresses to gaining practical experience and obtaining certifications.

 How long does it take to become a Special Needs Care Worker?